-In the UAE, the following initiatives were designed to contribute to a long-term plan for a sustainable future.
+In the UAE, the following initiatives were designed, in small or large part, to contribute to a long-term plan for a sustainable future:

-- The COP26 Summit (October-November 2021) brought parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change; COP28 (2023) will be hosted in Abu Dhabi. - EXPO 2020 Dubai brought the UAE to the forefront of countries advocating for a sustainable future.
-Its sustainability policy encourages the global community to take collective action to address sustainability challenges. - UAE Vision 2021 is in alignment with the UAE Green Agenda 2015-2030, the Dubai Plan 2021, the Paris Agreement (COP21) and the 17 UN Sustainable Development Goals (SDGs). - Abu Dhabi Vision 2030 aims to build a sustainable and diversified economy, while improving accessibility and providing highervalue opportunities.
+- The recent COP26 summit (October-November 2021) brought parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
+Cop28 (2023) will be hosted in Abu Dhabi. - EXPO 2020 Dubai has brought the UAE to the forefront of countries advocating for a sustainable future.
+Its sustainability policy engages the global community to take collective action to address sustainability challenges.
+The UAE continues its initiatives in advocating for sustainability. - UAE Vision 2021 is in alignment with the UAE Green Agenda 2015-2030, the Dubai Plan 2021, Paris Agreement (COP21) and the 17 UN Sustainable Development Goals (SDGs). - Abu Dhabi Vision 2030 aims to build a sustainable and diversified economy, while improving accessibility and providing highervalue opportunities.
 The Abu Dhabi Global Market (ADGM) has also set up the Zayed Sustainability Prize Initiative.
-The prize is inspired by Sheikh Zayed's vision of "uplifting vulnerable communities across the world through technology and sustainable solutions". - The Dubai Financial Market (DFM) updated its sharia standards to cater to the growing interest in sustainability.
+The prize is inspired by Sheikh Zayed's vision of "uplifting vulnerable communities across the world through technology and sustainable solutions" - The Dubai Financial Market (DFM) updated its Sharia standards to cater to the growing interest in sustainability.
 The standards cover the issuance of green instruments such as green sukuk, shares and green investment funds.

 From a regulatory perspective, the UAE's Securities and Commodities Authority (SCA) actively supports the achievements of the national sustainability agenda.
 The SCA has mandated all public joint stock companies listed in the country to disclose a sustainability report.
-This is in line with Article 76 of the Chairman of Authority's Board of Directors' Decision No 3 of 2020, concerning the Approval of the Joint Stock Companies Governance Guide.
-The SCA has also published the Securities and Commodities Authority Master Plan for Sustainable Capital Markets, covering the key pillars required for companies to meet their ESG objectives.
+This goes in line with Article (76) of the Chairman of Authority's Board of Directors' Decision no. (3/Chairman) of 2020 concerning the Approval of Joint Stock Companies Governance Guide.
+The SCA has also published the Securities and Commodities Authority Master Plan for Sustainable Capital Markets covering the key pillars required for companies to meet their ESG objectives.